buddhist-uni/buddhist-uni.github.io/_content/av/remembering-the-dongchees_dhammananda-bhikkhuni.md

 course: cambodian
 tags:
   - nuns
+  - form
 year: 2023
 month: jan
 minutes: 15
 ---

-In this brief talk given at Songdhammakalyani Monastery, Bhikkhuni Dhammananda discusses the devout renunciate laywomen  (dongchees) who reside in Buddhist hermitages near pagodas.
-These women are unrecognized bhikkhunis who play a crucial role in Cambodian religious community.
+In this brief talk given at Songdhammakalyani Monastery, Bhikkhuni Dhammananda discusses the devout women (dongchees) who reside in Buddhist hermitages near pagodas and the role they play in passing on their religion.